-- During the first year, you will receive training that will prepare you to test for your National Fire Protection Association (NFPA) Firefighter 1 and Hazardous Materials Operations level certifications.
+- Receive training that will prepare you to test for your National Fire Protection Association (NFPA) Firefighter 1 and Hazardous Materials Operations level certifications.

-- While receiving the classroom and hands-on training on campus you will have the opportunity to train and run calls with career firefighters through our Cooperative Work Experience (CWE) program.
+- Classroom and hands-on training on campus and the opportunity to train and run calls with career firefighters through our Cooperative Work Experience (CWE) program.
 These are usually 24-hour shifts but can be modified to fit your individual needs.
 CWE is typically started during the second or third term but this too can be modified to fit your needs.
-CWE also helps you build relationships with the local fire departments.

 - After completing the first two terms you will have the training to test to become a Nationally Certified EMT.
 This will allow you to work for various agencies in the area while you continue your firefighter studies.

 - In a dual degree option with the EMS program, you can earn the Fire Science and Paramedicine degrees.
 This prepares you to become a Nationally Certified Paramedic.

 - After completing your AAS in Fire Science you can transfer to a four-year degree program in Fire Science Administration at Western Oregon State or Eastern Oregon State.

 “It's really beneficial to be able to come out to UCC and have those things offered locally.
 The basics and the knowledge that you get from the courses that are offered I think are huge in the long run.”Tristan GuillenFirefighter/Paramedic & UCC AlumWatch Video

 Program description, outcomes and requirements are located in the Course Catalog.